-Significant judgement or estimate Summary of management's approach Audit Comments Assessment Council Dwellings - £65.999m The Council owns 1,199 dwellings and is required to revalue these properties in accordance with MHCLG's Stock Valuation for Resource Accounting guidance.
-The guidance requires the use of beacon methodology, in which a detailed valuation of representative property types is then applied to similar properties.
-The Council has engaged Innes England to complete the valuation of these properties.
-The total year end valuation of land and buildings - council dwellings was £65.999m, a net increase of £3.211m from 2019/20 (£62.788m).
-We have: evaluated management's processes and assumptions for the calculation of the estimate, the instructions issued to the valuation expert and the scope of their work evaluated the competence, capabilities and objectivity of the valuation expert written to the valuer to confirm the basis on which the valuations were carried out tested on a sample basis revaluations of the Council's council housing properties during the year to ensure they have been input correctly into the Council's asset register and financial statements Our audit work has not identified any issues.
+Significant judgement or estimate Summary of manag ement's approach Audit Comments Assessment in accordance with M guidance.
+The guidan a detailed valuation o similar properties.
+The valuation of these pro The total year end val 9 dwellings and is required to revalue these properties HCLG's Stock Valuation for Resource Accounting ce requires the use of beacon methodology, in which of representative property types is then applied to a Council has engaged Innes England to complete the operties. uation of land and buildings - council dwellings was ase of £3.211m from 2019/20 (£62.788m). • evaluated management's processes and assumptions for the calculation of the estimate, the instructions issued to the valuation expert and the scope of their work • evaluated the competence, capabilities and objectivity of the valuation expert • written to the valuer to confirm the basis on which the valuations were carried out • tested on a sample basis revaluations of the Council's council housing properties during the year to ensure they have been input correctly into the Council's asset register and financial statements Our audit work has not identified any issues.
 Light Purple